frostealth/Kronika/README.md

 ```

 ### Time
-`Kronika\Time` represents a time without specifying a date.
+`Kronika\Time` represents a time of day without specifying a date.

 ```php
 // creating the "Time" instance